HabanaAI/Model-References/PyTorch/examples/gpu_migration/generative_models/stable-diffusion/README.md

 $PYTHON scripts/txt2img.py --prompt "a virus monster is playing guitar, oil on canvas" --ddim_eta 0.0 --n_samples 4 --n_iter 1 --scale 5.0  --ddim_steps 50 --H 512 --W 512
 ```

-### HPU Graph API
+### HPU Graphs API
 In some scenarios, especially when working with lower batch sizes, kernel execution on HPU might be faster than Op accumulation on CPU.
 In such cases, the CPU becomes a bottleneck, and the benefits of using Gaudi accelerators are limited.
-To combat this, Habana offers an HPU Graph API, which allows for one-time Ops accumulation in a graph structure that is being reused over time.
+To combat this, Intel Gaudi offers an HPU Graphs API, which allows for one-time Ops accumulation in a graph structure that is being reused over time.

 For further details on running inference with HPU Graphs, refer to [Run Inference Using HPU Graphs](https://docs.habana.ai/en/latest/PyTorch/Inference_on_Gaudi/Inference_using_HPU_Graphs/Inference_using_HPU_Graphs.html) section.